Swarm (TV series)

-Swarm is an American psychological horror thriller television series created by Donald Glover and Janine Nabers.
-The series follows Dre (Dominique Fishback), a young woman whose obsession with a pop star takes a dark turn.
+Swarm is an American satirical dark comedy television miniseries created by Janine Nabers and Donald Glover.
+It follows Dre (Dominique Fishback), a young woman whose obsession with a pop star takes a dark turn.

-Swarm debuted on March 17, 2023 on Amazon Prime Video.
-It received positive reviews from critics, who praised the screenplay, direction, cinematography, soundtrack, and balance between its bright, vivid aesthetic and its elements of psychological horror.
-Fishback's performance in the series has received widespread acclaim, while the performances of Bailey and Eilish have also received popular praise.
+The series debuted on Amazon Prime Video on March 17, 2023.
+It received positive reviews from critics, and Fishback's performance in the series garnered widespread acclaim, receiving a nomination for Outstanding Lead Actress in a Limited or Anthology Series or Movie at the 75th Primetime Emmy Awards.
+The series received two additional nominations, including Outstanding Writing For A Limited Or Anthology Series Or Movie for Nabers and Glover for the episode "Stung".

 Synopsis

-The series tells the story of Dre, a young woman who is obsessed with a fictional pop star (whose oeuvre and aesthetic are very similar to that of American singer Beyoncé), with a fanbase known as "The Swarm" (with Beyoncé’s fan base also known as the "Bey Hive").
-The show is a dive into Dre's life, her fandom, and how it takes her to dark, unexpected places.
+The series tells the story of Dre, a young woman deeply obsessed with Ni'Jah, a world-famous popstar whose fanbase is known as "The Swarm".
+The show is a deep dive into Dre's life, her desire, her fandom, and how elusive Ni'Jah influences her lives, which takes her to a dark, unexpected turn.